MarinaTrofimovich/sentiment_analysis_yandex/README.md

 ## Overview

-- Created a tool that predict the sentiment of smartphone's review.
+- Created a tool that predicts the sentiment of smartphone's review.

 - Scraped over 23000 reviews on smartphones from the Yandex market using Python and Selenium.